inkstitch/inkstitch/collections/_docs/en/003-012-circular-fill.md

 ## Underlay

-Underlay in Guided Fill doesn't follow the guide line, but uses the fill angle which can be defined in the underlay [params](/docs/stitches/fill-stitch#underlay).
+Underlay in Circular Fill is the same as for Auto Fill and uses the fill angle which can be defined in the underlay [params](/docs/stitches/fill-stitch#underlay).

 ## Samples Files Including Circular Fill Stitches
 {% include tutorials/tutorial_list key="stitch-type" value="Circular Fill" %}